daithal/saswara-rigveda/README.md

 ## Regular in progress tasks
 1. Proofreading and correcting the chanting of mantra numbers, Rishi, Devata and Chadas names before each suktas.
 2. I found sometimes breaking a lengthy words with correct sandhis, increases the speed for learner with reduced effort.
 I am referring to different Rigveds documents available and incorporating the changes accordingly.
+3. For better clarity and readability, I recommend using a big screen computer monitor or iPad or tablets.
+I suggest to download the HTML pages to your device for offline viewing and “PLEASE SAVE TREE” and do not print!!!

 Feel free to reach out to me for any corrections/feedback via email which is mentioned below.